 The United States and other countries around the world are in the early stages of a transition from generating electrical power primarily by burning fossil fuels to one of renewable energy sources such as solar and wind power.
 Although solar and wind power still account for a relatively small fraction of total energy generation, the amount has been growing rapidly.
 In 2014 the amount of power generated by wind increased 6% and solar erssentially doubled from the prior year.
 This trend is expected to continue and even accelerate as the cost of electricity from these sources continues to rapidly decrease with new technology and pressure continues to grow for more environmentally friendly sources of power due to concerns over global warming.

 The Electrical Power Topics package provides information on a variety of electrical power topics of general interest to the American public.
-Information from a number of sources is provided, including links to videos that have been produced spcifically by Our World of Energy for broadcast television.
+Key references are provided that can be used to find more detailed information.